Koed00/django-q/docs/brokers.rst

 The broker sits between your Django instances and your Django Q cluster instances, accepting and delivering task packages.
 Currently we only support Redis and Disque, but support for other brokers is being worked on.
-Even though `Disque <https://github.com/antirez/disque>`__ is still considered Alpha software, it's been gathering a lot of support and test results are positive.
+Even though `Disque <https://github.com/antirez/disque>`__ is still considered to be in alpha, it's been gathering a lot of support and test results are positive.

 Clients for `Amazon SQS <https://aws.amazon.com/sqs/>`__ and `IronMQ <http://www.iron.io/mq/>`__ are being tested.